zibz0017/QuartzVault/content/Post Neo-Babylonia and the Torah.md

    This does take the assumption that years were not totally based on the ruler, meaning that the year restarted when a new ruler took over.
 This would seem to be true as historians seem to try to figure out which years (as we know them) rulers ruled for.
 This would be impossible if the year restarted (like if a ruler ruled for 18 months and then the next ruler ruled for 18 months, that would be three years in real time but only be counted as each ruler ruling for one year in the historical records).[^28]
    This explanation would not explain the [[#Reign of Antiochus I|reign of Antiochus I]] problem as there is a two year discrepancy.
 As such, this response would have to rely on previous point.[^28]
    It doesn't appear that historians are bothered by most of these discrepancies as is implied from the note [here](https://www.livius.org/sources/content/uruk-king-list/#:~:text=7%27-,MU%2022note,-mAn%2Dti) as this point is the only point described as a scribal error.[^28]
-## Consistency with Chazal
+## Consistency with חז"ל
-1. If we start Alexander's reign from 317 BCE, consistent with Seder Olam {<font color="#ff0000">need to add link</font>}, and then count his rule as seven years [[#^ace4b0|like the Uruk King List]] we arrive at Alexander's reign coming to a close in year 311 BCE, which would explain why year 311 was a significant year.
-The rulership was being passed and the kingdom was divided at this time according to Chazal.[^25]
+1. If we start Alexander's reign from 317 BCE, consistent with Seder עולם {<font color="#ff0000">need to add link</font>}, and then count his rule as seven years [[#^ace4b0|like the Uruk King List]] we arrive at Alexander's reign coming to a close in year 311 BCE, which would explain why year 311 was a significant year.
+The rulership was being passed and the kingdom was divided at this time according to חז"ל.[^25]
 2. According to the Babylonian dream diaries {<font color="#ff0000">not clear on this point.
 Need to go back and check</font>} a ruler "Antiochus" died in year 246 BCE.
 Conventional chronology assumes that this is Antiochus II.
 However, perhaps this is really Antiochus I. Using 318 as the starting year for Alexander as well as using the Uruk King List, this would line up as is displayed in the [[#^02a3ff|table]] (the years being discussed have been bolded).[^25]
-### Realigning Conventional History with Chazal
+### Realigning Conventional History with חז"ל
-1. Conventional history and Chazal can realign by the end of the reign of Seleucus II.[^25]
+1. Conventional history and חז"ל can realign by the end of the reign of Seleucus II.[^25]
-2. If you take the assumption that Antiochus II and Seleucus II had a coregency  (meaning, they both ruled at the same time) then the end of the reign of Seleucus II would be the same year according to Chazal and the conventional chronology as displayed in the [[#^02a3ff|table]].[^25]
+2. If you take the assumption that Antiochus II and Seleucus II had a coregency  (meaning, they both ruled at the same time) then the end of the reign of Seleucus II would be the same year according to חז"ל and the conventional chronology as displayed in the [[#^02a3ff|table]].[^25]
 3. In addition, there is an astronomical diary entry in year 66 (or 246 BC) that says that "Antiochus" died and his son Seleucus took over.
 Conventional history assumes that this is Antiochus II.
 However, this may be referring to Antiochus I. This works if you take the length of reigns of the Uruk King list and start Alexander's reign in 318 (see [[#^02a3ff|table]]).[^25]
 #### Indications for a Coregency
 1. There were multiple capital cities in Babylonia at this time.[^25]